While joint accounts can be useful in certain circumstances, they can have dire consequences if not used properly.Read more

 Be Aware of the Kiddie Tax Before Leaving an IRA to Children

 Grandparents may be tempted to leave an IRA to a grandchild because children have a low tax rate, but the "kiddie tax" could make doing this less beneficial.

-If a grandparent leaves an IRA to a grandchild, the grandchild must begin taking required minimum distributions within a year after the grandparent dies.
-These distributions are unearned income that will be taxed at the parent's rate if the child receives more than $2,100 of income (in 2017).
+If a grandparent leaves an IRA to a grandchild, due to the SECURE Act the grandchild must take all assets within 10 years of the grandparent's death (unless the grandchild is disabled or chronically ill, in which case they can take distributions over their lifetime).
+These distributions are unearned income that will be taxed at the parent's rate if the child receives more than $2,300 of income (in 2022).
 In addition to IRAs, the kiddie tax applies to other investments that supply income, such as cash, stocks, bonds, mutual funds, and real estate.

-For more information about leaving an IRA to grandchildren from Kiplinger, click here.
+For more information about leaving an IRA to grandchildren, click here.

 For information about inherited IRAs, click here.